siemens/simatic-ai-launcher/THIRD-PARTY-LICENSES.md

 below or in the applicable file itself.

-Additionally, this component assumes that you have installed certain prerequisites (e.g. Docker client, JupyterLab, conda, virtualenv).
+Additionally, this component assumes that you have installed certain prerequisites (e.g. Docker client, JupyterLab, Conda, virtualenv).
 These prerequisites are subject to the applicable license terms as defined by their respective licensors.
 Please check their relevant repositories and software licensing information.